 Improving efficiencies in field service management means clients are more likely to be happy with the service they get.
 The result for your business is an increased likelihood of contract renewal and referrals to new clients.
 The investment in IoT technology also brings a reduction in overall costs.
 With fewer delays to maintenance scheduling and increased completion of preventative works.

-Collecting real-time data from IoT devices means companies get a more accurate picture of equipment condition.
-A central hub will receive data from IoT sensors, review the data, then use it to inform technicians which services to deploy, and when.
+Collecting real-time data from IoT devices means companies get a more accurate picture of equipment conditions.
+A central hub will receive data from IoT sensors, review the data, and then use it to inform technicians which services to deploy, and when.

 Rather than carrying out monthly maintenance work, jobs get assigned based on direct diagnostics from IoT hardware sensors.
 68% of experts predict a future increase in wearable IoT diagnostics hardware in the future.